VIVEKCHOWDARI10/Hotstar-Project/README.md

         }
 ```

+---
-now you have to create a API (NVDAPI ) and we will use it for owasp to connect to the NVD for faster requests and scans
+Now you have to create a API (NVDAPI ) and we will use it for owasp to connect to the NVD for faster requests and scans

-STEPS :
+### STEPS :

 1. go to this website
 ``` bash
 https://nvd.nist.gov/developers/request-an-api-key
 ```
-2.give random name -> your email -> personal use/ not listed ->submit -> go to our email and chek for apikey and replace below one with newone
+2.give random name -> your email -> personal use/ not listed ->submit -> go to our email and chek for apikey and replace below nvdApi key  with newone